City of Olympia

-- Be detail-oriented with the ability to manage multiple tasks and deadlines simultaneously.
+- Detail-oriented with the ability to manage multiple tasks and deadlines simultaneously

 - Submit a resume and cover letter by attaching them to your electronic application.

-- The cover letter must be no more than two pages long and include specific example of how you meet the Ideal Candidate Profile (above).
+- The cover letter must be no more than two pages long and include specific examples of how you meet the Ideal Candidate Profile (above).

 - Only electronic applications are accepted.

-If you have questions about the position and/or requirements, contact Larry Merrell, Building Official, at 360.753.8347 or via email at firstname.lastname@example.org
+If you have questions about the position and/or requirements, please contact Susan Clark, Water Resources Engineering and Planning Manager at 360.753.8321 or via email at firstname.lastname@example.org

 - Examples of Duties / Knowledge & Skills